 If you have some to share – I’d love to check them out.

 Looking in the (Emotional) Mirror

-I also recognize that the effort of fighting constant stress has left me physically worn out.
-I’ve been taking more time to sleep (rare for me), and paying meticulous attention to what I’m eating.
-Both seem to be helping.
-Yet I suspect that if I had another adult around to “balance out” some of those tougher moments in life – it would have helped more than anything.
+I also recognize that the effort of fighting constant stress left me physically worn.
+I now try to take more time to sleep (rare for me), and pay meticulous attention to what I’m eating.
+Both seem to be help.
+Yet I suspect that if I had another adult around to “balance out” some of the tougher moments in life – a support system, even minor – it would have help more than anything.

 You know what they say – it takes a village.
 Even for the adults.

 - Do you recognize when stress is taking over your ability to function?

 - Are you more stressed by performance pressures or anxiety and worry of other sorts?

 - Do you turn to other people when your systems are pushed into the danger zone?

 - Are your children repeating your stress-induced behaviors?